EU Commission backs open-access science publishing

 Publishers argue that quality does not come cheap and their subscription charges reflect the need to maintain large editorial departments and databases of published research.

-The commission’s move follows support from the UK government for a switch to open access and recent news that the European medicines regulator will open its data vaults to allow independent researchers to scrutinise results from drug companies’ trials.
-[ID:nL6E8IDBC9] [ID:nL6E8IGEMK] [ID:nL5E8HIIY6] [ID:nL5E8H7910].
+The commission’s move follows support from the UK government for a switch to open access and recent news that the European medicines regulator will open its data vaults to allow independent researchers to scrutinize results from drug companies’ trials.

 “The EU’s decision to adopt a similar policy to that of the UK will mean that the transition time from subscription-based to open-access publishing will be substantially reduced,” Professor Adam Tickell, who was involved in a recent UK government-commissioned report on the issue, told Reuters.